forj-oss/docs/user/admin.rst

 By default this section is only available for the forge aministrator, but you can change that if you like currently we have 3 leves of access:

 .. note::
-	Administrator (They have access to everything in the forge) Authenticated Users (Limited access to a few features of the forge) Anonymous Users (Only view access to the tools of the forge)
+	* Administrator (They have access to everything in the forge)
+	* Authenticated Users (Limited access to a few features of the forge)
+	* Anonymous Users (Only view access to the tools of the forge)

+To change the access level for the Projects section you need to modify the file maestro.yaml that is located in:
+	/opt/config/production/git/maestro/puppet/modules/hiera/files/hiera/hieradata/Debian/nodetype/maestro.yaml

 Users
 -----